scenerystack/community/docs/community/join.md

 [Contribute to SceneryStack](https://scenerystack.org/community/CONTRIBUTING/) (code, ideas, documentation, examples, anything!)

 Have a great idea for how you or your community might connect to SceneryStack?
-Reach out the community platforms above to discuss opportunities!
+Reach out on the community platforms above to discuss opportunities!